mike1o1/ember-material-design/README.md

 This project is as close to a reference implementation of [Angular Material](http://material.angularjs.org) as I could make it.
 Most of the credit for this work belongs to that team.

 ## Demo

-Visit http://mike1234.com/ember-material-design to view the components in action.
+Visit [Demo Page](http://mike1234.com/ember-material-design) to view the components in action.

 ## Installation